nephio-project/docs/content/en/docs/porch/running-porch/running-on-GKE.md

 repository.

-If your use case doesn't require Porch to interact with GCP container registries, you can build and deploy Porch by running the following command.
-It will build and push Porch Docker images into (by default) Google Container Registry named (example shown is the Porch server image):
+If your use case doesn't require Porch to interact with GCP container registries, you can build and deploy Porch by running the `gcr.io/YOUR-PROJECT-ID/porch-server:SHORT-COMMIT-SHA` command.
+It will build and push Porch Docker images into (by default) Google Container Registry named (example shown is the Porch server image).

-`gcr.io/YOUR-PROJECT-ID/porch-server:SHORT-COMMIT-SHA`

 ```bash
 IMAGE_TAG=$(git rev-parse --short HEAD) make push-and-deploy-no-sa
 ```

-If you want to use different repository, you can set `IMAGE_REPO` variable (see [Makefile](https://github.com/nephio-project/porch/blob/main/Makefile#L32) for details).
+If you want to use a different repository, you can set `IMAGE_REPO` variable (see [Makefile](https://github.com/nephio-project/porch/blob/main/Makefile#L32) for details).

 The `make push-and-deploy-no-sa` target will install Porch but not Config Sync.
 You can install Config Sync in your k8s